 Knowing how to use the subject index (shown in the exam bulletin) and learning how to navigate to the right section of the code will be a tremendous time saving tool.

-Most code books are written by attorneys and are very hard to follow.“ The text is designed in such a was as to have multiple meanings.
-Trying to memorize answers won‘t be of much value to you.
+Most code books are written by attorneys and are very hard to follow.
+The text is designed to have multiple meanings.
+Trying to memorize answers won‘t be of much value to you in an exam.

 Please see our web page about “How We Write Questions” for an example of multiple meaniings in questions.

 The question most frequently asked by construction contractors is “How do I begin the process of preparing for my license exam?”
 We have researched the process ourselves and have compiled the necessary steps to you get started below: